saikoda11/open-vote/lit-review.md

 https://pmc.ncbi.nlm.nih.gov/articles/PMC8434614/pdf/sensors-21-05874.pdf

 The paper reviews current solutions on this topic.
+They can be used to select relevant solution to our project.

-Can be used to select relevant solution to our project.
+Also, the paper gives a good review on homomorphic encryption technologies that can be used in our project.